lukemunsch/chichen-itza/README.md

 on all three pages.

 The overlay text is in a curvey style text in the same color as the body of the site.
-There is text shadow to help separate the writing from the similar color background as the site becomes responsive and the text moves to different contracts against the background.
-The position of the writing as the site responds to viewport width requires the text to change size in order to not distort as much as possible.
+There is text slightly transparent background in the same color as the building color to help separate the writing from the similar color background as the site becomes responsive and the text moves to different contracts against the background.
+The position of the writing as the site responds to viewport width requires the text to change size in order to not distort as much as possible and still be clearly ligible.

 ### Nav bar

 The nav bar is linked to all three pages and is responsive to the size of the viewport.
 With the order of links from higest relevance to lowest, this set of links is positioned consistently in the same place - below the hero image for the page - so it is easier to navigate the site.
+It will also have an active class showing which page is currently being viewed.

 The nav bar will be responsive and as the viewport changes size the elements within it will change to accomodate the smaller areas.